 2. Snort or Inject Your Winnings?
 You Better Think Again!

-What is it with coming into any kind of money that makes you want to turn to drugs?
+What is it with coming into any money that makes you want to turn to drugs?
 I’ll never understand it!
-There are a great number of lotto winners who have gotten into problems that usually stem from some kind of drug use.
-Take for instance, Michael Carroll, who won the British National Lottery in 2002 in the amount of £9,736,131 (then US$15.4m).
-The troubles began when he started being caught drunk driving and he also got into illicit drugs.
+There are a great number of lotto winners who have gotten into problems that usually stem from some drug use.
+Take, for instance, Michael Carroll, who won the British National Lottery in 2002 in the amount of £9,736,131 (then US$15.4m).
+The troubles began when he started being caught drunk driving, and he also got into illicit drugs.
 Two other lottery winners who turned to drug use were two brothers in Wichita, Kansas who blew up their house in 2013 after they purchased pot and meth so they could celebrate their $75,000 win.

 1. Don’t Try to Double the Winnings by Gambling

 Okay, gambling is how you won your millions, so why-oh-why would you gamble more?
-This is the case with New Jersey native, Evelyn Adams, who won a total sum of $5.4 million dollars between 1985 and 1986.
-Adams has admitted that she is a risk taker and she spent the majority of her millions in Atlantic City.
-Now, Adams is broke and has gone on record to say: “I was a big time gambler.
+This is the case with New Jersey native, Evelyn Adams, who won a total sum of $5.4 million between 1985 and 1986.
+Adams has admitted that she is a risk-taker and she spent the majority of her millions in Atlantic City.
+Now, Adams is broke and has gone on record to say: “I was a big-time gambler.
 I didn’t drop a million dollars, but it was a lot of money.
 I made mistakes, some I regret, some I don’t.
 I’m human.
-I can’t go back now so I just go forward, one step at a time.”
+I can’t go back now, so I just go forward, one step at a time.”